mdcourse/mdcourse.github.io/_sources/chapters/chapter2.rst.txt

 .. container:: justify

-    Create a new method called
+    Create a new method called *nondimensionalize_units_0* within the *Prepare* class.
+The index *0* is used to differentiate this method from the other methods that will be used to nondimensionalize units in future classes.

 .. code-block:: python

    def nondimensionalize_units_0(self):
-        r"""Use LJ prefactors to convert units into non-dimensional."""
         # Normalize LJ properties
         epsilon, sigma, atom_mass = [], [], []
         for e0, s0, m0 in zip(self.epsilon, self.sigma, self.atom_mass):